 Introduction to Linux System Administration: Linux is a major strength in computing technology.
-Most of the webserver, mobile phones, personal computers, supercomputers, and cloud-servers are powered by Linux.
-The job of a Linux systems administrator is to manage the operations of a computer system like maintain, enhance, create user account/report, taking backups using Linux tools and command-line interface tools.
+Most of the web servers, mobile phones, personal computers, supercomputers, and cloud servers are powered by Linux.
+The job of a Linux systems administrator is to manage the operations of a computer system like maintaining, enhancing, creating user accounts/reports, and taking backups using Linux tools and command-line interface tools.
 Most computing devices are powered by Linux because of its high stability, high security, and open-source environment.
 There are some of the things that a Linux system administrator should know and understand:

 - Linux File Systems

 Duties of a Linux Administrator: System Administration has become a solid criterion for an organization and institute that requires a solid IT foundation.
 Hence, the need for efficient Linux administrators is the requirement of the time.
 The job profile might change from each organization as there may be added responsibilities and duties to the role.
 Below are some duties of a Linux Administrator:

 - Maintain all internet requests including DNS, RADIUS, Apache, MySQL, and PHP.

 - Taking regular backup of data, creating new stored procedures, and listing backup is one of the duties.

 - Analyzing all error logs and fixing them along with providing excellent customer support for Webhosting, ISP, and LAN Customers on troubleshooting increased support troubles.

 - Communicating with the staff, vendors, and customers in a cultivated, professional manner at all times has to be one of his characteristics.